Definition and Epidemiology of Congenital Heart Disease

 - Most defects can be treated percutaneously, while others may require surgical closure.

 Ventricular septal defect

-Medical management to control congestive heart failure, repeated chest infections, anemia, infective endocarditis.
+Medical management to control congestive heart failure, repeated chest infections, anemia and infective endocarditis.

-Surgical treatment done if large left to right shunt, heart failure occurs in infancy, associated PS.
-Can be closed with patch as early as few months after birth.
+Surgical treatment is done if large left to right shunt, heart failure occurs in infancy, and associated PS.
+Can be closed with a patch as early as a few months after birth.
 For muscular defects in older children, catheter closure can be done.

 Patent ductus arteriosus

 - Catheter-based coil or device closure for most patients.